jareddantis/build-android-gcc/README.md

-# darwin-android-gcc
+# build-android-gcc

-This repo contains a manifest and build script to build Android GCC toolchains for arm and arm64 **on macOS.**
+This repo contains a manifest and build script to build Android GCC toolchains for arm and arm64 on Linux and macOS.

-If you're looking to build toolchains on Linux, check out @nathanchance's [script,](https://github.com/nathanchance/build-tools-gcc) from which this build script originated.
+If you're looking to build toolchains for non-Android targets, check out @nathanchance's [script,](https://github.com/nathanchance/build-tools-gcc) from which this build script originated.

 ## System requirements